Skip to main content

 Budgeting Loan

-If you receive Pension Credit, Employment & Support Allowance or Income Support then you can apply for an interest-free loan of up to £348 (£464 for couples) through your local job centre.
-These loans can help to pay for essential costs, like rent in advance, clothes or footwear, funeral costs, moving home and home improvements or security.
+If you receive Pension Credit, Employment & Support Allowance or Income Support you can apply for an interest-free loan of up to £348 (£464 for a couple).
+You apply through your local job centre and these loans can help to pay for essential costs.
+This can include: rent in advance, clothes or footwear, funeral costs, moving home and home improvements or security.

 Other sources of support

-If you’re not eligible for any of the financial support we’ve listed or you need more help, you may want to speak to your local Citizens Advice to talk about your other options for emergency funding.
+If you’re not eligible for any of the financial support we’ve listed or you need more help, you may want to speak to your local Citizens Advice.
+They may be able to talk to you about your other options for emergency funding.